 Think about the way you spend your money and manage your resources.
 In tough times it is especially important to find ways to substitute time, skills and effort for spending.
-Many money saving tips are listed below — you’ll be surprised how simple and painless they are.
-Put a check mark in front of the ones you want to try.
+Many money saving tips are listed below — you’ll be surprised how simple it can be.
+Place a check mark in front of the ones you want to try.

 - Look at total housing costs (including utilities, taxes, insurance, maintenance and transportation).
 Could you find a less costly place to live?

-- Try to find rent-free or reduced-rent quarters by managing apartments or offering to do some of the maintenance or yard work for the owner.
+- Try to find rent-free or reduced-rent housing by managing apartments or offering to do some of the maintenance or yard work for the owner.

 Heating and Cooling